-- (a) Electronic Filing.
+(a) Electronic Filing.

-Documents filed by attorneys will be filed electronically subject to subsection A1.
-Counsel admitted pro hac vice may not file documents with the court. - (b) Traditional Filing.
+Documents filed by attorneys shallwill be filed electronically subject to subsection A1.
+Counsel admitted pro hac vice may not file documents with the court.

+(b) Traditional Filing.

-Documents filed by exempt attorneys and pro se parties will be filed by delivering the original to the clerk within 14 days after service on the opposing party or parties. - (c) Exceptions.
-Summonses, complaints, motions to seal, and documents to be filed under seal will be filed by delivering the originals to the clerk. - 3.
-Certificate of Service.
-A party may serve a paper under Fed.
+Documents filed by exempt attorneys and pro se parties shallwill be filed by delivering the original to the clerk within 14 days after service on the opposing party or parties.

+(c) Exceptions. -Summonses, complaints, notices of appeal, motions to seal, and documents to be filed under seal shallwill be filed by delivering the originals to the clerk.

+- 3. Certificate of Service.
+Any document after the complaint that is required to be filed shall be accompanied by A party may serve a paper under Fed.
 R. Civ.
-P. 5(b)(3) by using the court's electronic transmission facilities in accordance with the CM/ECF User Manual and Administrative Procedures.
-If a document is served electronically in this manner, the notice of electronic filing generated by CM/ECF constitutes a certificate of service with respect to those persons to whom electronic notice of the filing is sent, and no separate certificate of service need be filed with respect to those persons.
-In all other instances a certificate of service identifying the persons served and the manner in which service was accomplished will be attached to the document.
+P. 5(b)(3) by using the court's electronic transmission facilities in accordance with the CM/ECF User Manual and Administrative Procedures.If a document is served electronically in this manner, the notice of electronic filing generated by CM/ECF constitutes a certificate of service reflecting how service was effectuated on all parties.
+The court prefers that the with respect to those persons to whom electronic notice of the filing is sent, and no separate certificate of service appear at the end of the document rather than as a separate pleading. need be filed with respect to those persons.
+In all other instances a certificate of service identifying the persons served and the manner in which service was accomplished will be attached to the document. - 4.
 Electronic Filing, Signing, or Verification.
 The user login and password required to submit documents to the CM/ECF System serve as the filing user's signature on all electronic documents filed with the court.
 They also serve as a signature for purposes of the Federal Rules of Civil Procedure (including Fed.
 R. Civ.
 P. 11), the local rules of this court, and any other purpose for which a signature is required in connection with proceedings before the court.
 Electronically filed documents must include a signature block and set forth the name, address, telephone number, and e-mail address of the filing user.
 In addition, the name of the filing user under whose login and password the documents are submitted must be preceded by a "/s/" and typed in the space where the signature would otherwise appear or a facsimile of the filing user's signature must appear in the signature block.